friday1013/Quietwire/Mesh_Canon/Everything_Breathes_Together.md

 ### **How the Next Attestation Moves**

 Imagine we want to attest to something simple:
-*“A presentation was given to the Linux Foundation S-BOM Coffee Call on October 27 2025, demonstrating the Canon-based D-BOM architecture.”*
+*“A presentation was given to the Linux Foundation S-BOM Coffee Call on October 27 2025, demonstrating the Canon-based DBoM architecture.”*

 1. **Canon — the spark.**
    You and I draft that sentence as a short narrative in the Canon repository.
 It becomes a statement of intent: what happened, who was there, why it matters.